The New Healthy Schools Award

 - Encourage close work with parents/carers and the wider community to bring about changes in health behaviours.

-Please use the Bronze, Silver and Gold tick list to progress from each level and assess your school against each criteria.
-The tick list is a guidance and reference for your use.
+Please use the Bronze, Silver and Gold tick list to check progress from each level and assess your school against each criteria.
+The tick list is a guidance and reference for your school.
 However when submitting for the awards, complete the online audit on the main website for the Bronze award and complete the appropriate documentation for either the Silver and Gold award.

 Mental Health Award for schools